FluentLenium/FluentLenium/README.markdown

 ```

 ## Taking Snapshots
-You can take a snaphost of the browser
+You can take a snapshot of the browser
 ```java
 takeScreenShot();
 ```